Chang1013/monitorthief/README.md

 * Ubuntu 20.04
 * collect the 5.18 GHz to 5.2 GHz , 802.11ax HE PHY
 * 12.5 seconds for each action

+## Explanation of Terms
+* TR stands for the direction from TX to RX.
+* RT stands for the direction from RX to TX.

 ## CSI tool
 PicoScenes <p>